PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/5-retrieve-subscription/README.md

-# Retrieve a subscription to change the display
+# Retrieve your customer subscription in PHP to change the display

 In some cases, you want to have more control over the display of your module to be more precise about your offer.